watson-developer-cloud/java-sdk/README.md

 #### WebSocket support

-Speech to Text supports WebSocket so you can use a websocket client like the one in: http://java-websocket.org/ The websocket url is: `wss://stream.watsonplatform.net/speech-to-text/api/v1/recognize`
+Speech to Text supports WebSocket so you can use a WebSocket client like the one in: http://java-websocket.org/ The websocket url is: `wss://stream.watsonplatform.net/speech-to-text/api/v1/recognize`

 ### Text to Speech